RSVP-TE LSR

 (config-if-Et2)# traffic-engineering srlg 200

 RSVP-TE uses CSPF to compute the FRR backup path.
-CSPF can be throttled to avoid frequent path changes when there are frequent network events.
-The following CLI command is used under the router traffic-engineering mode to specify how frequently CSPF is to run after a network event by specifying the initial wait interval, back-off interval, and maximum wait interval for CSPF.
+Configure CSPF to avoid frequent path changes when frequent events occur on the network.
+Use the Router Traffic Engineering Configuration Mode to specify how frequently CSPF runs after a network event by specifying the initial wait interval, back-off interval, and maximum wait interval for CSPF.
+Use the following commands to configure CSPF to an initial wait interval of 600 milliseconds, a back-off interval of 60000 milliseconds, and a maximum wait interval of 10000 milliseconds:

-Also, CSPF needs some notion of router ID to uniquely identify a router, so that it can find a path to it.
-CSPF also uses self router-id as a source for running SPF.
-So a router-id is required to be configured under router traffic-engineering mode for CSPF to function properly.
+Also, CSPF needs a router ID to uniquely identify a router, so that it can find a path to it.
+CSPF also uses a self router-id as a source for running SPF.
+Configure a required router-id in the Router Traffic Engineering Configuration Mode for CSPF to function properly.

 Example

-Starting in EOS Release 4.23.1F, soft preemption is supported, which enables deferred failure of RSVP-TE LSPs on link oversubscription.
-A preemption timer value can be used to configure a delay on a transit router to support LSPs signaled with soft preemption enabled by the headend (RFC 5712).
+EOS supports soft preemption which enables the deferred failure of RSVP-TE LSPs on a link oversubscription.
+Configure a preemption timer value to create a delay on a transit router to support LSPs signaled with soft preemption enabled by the headend.

-In this example, the preemption method is soft preemption with a timer value of 10 seconds.
+In this example, use the following command to configure the preemption method as soft preemption with a timer value of 10 seconds.

 (config-mpls-rsvp)# preemption method soft timer 10